The Signal and the Noise: Synopsis

-The book includes richly detailed case studies from baseball, elections, climate change, the financial crash, poker, and weather forecasting.
+The book includes richly detailed case studies from baseball, elections, climate change, the 2008 financial crisis, poker, and weather forecasting.
 These different topics illustrate different statistical principles.
 For example, weather forecasting is used to introduce the idea of "calibration," or how well weather forecasts fit actual weather outcomes.
 There is much on the need for improved expressions of uncertainty in all statistical statements, reflecting ranges of probable outcomes and not just single "point estimates" like averages.

 Silver would like to see the media move away from vague terminology like "Obama has an edge in Ohio" or "Florida still a toss-up state" to probability statements, like "the probability of Obama winning the electoral college is 83%, while the expected fraction won by him of the popular vote is now 50.1% with an error range of ±2%".
 Such statements give odds on outcomes, including a 17% chance of Romney winning the electoral college.
 The shares of the popular vote similarly are ranges including outcomes in which Romney gets the most votes.
 What is highly probable is that the voting shares are in these ranges, but not whose share is highest; that's another probability question with closer odds.
 From such information, it's up to the consumer of such statements to use that information as best they can in dealing with an uncertain future in an age of information overload.
 That last idea frames Silver's entire narrative and motivates his pedagogical mission.